potassco/clorm/docs/clorm/quickstart.rst

 .. note:: Importing from ``clorm.clingo`` instead of ``clingo``.

-   While it is possible to use ClORM with the raw clingo library, a wrapper library is provided to make the integration seemless.
-This wrapper (should) behave identically to the original module, except that it extends the functionality to offer integration with ClORM objects.
+   While it is possible to use Clorm with the raw clingo library, a wrapper library is provided to make the integration seemless.
+This wrapper (should) behave identically to the original module, except that it extends the functionality to offer integration with Clorm objects.
 It is also possible to `monkey patch <https://en.wikipedia.org/wiki/Monkey_patch>`_ Clingo if this is your preferred approach (see :ref:`api_clingo_integration`).